Employee and Retiree Service Center → Employees → Life Events → New Child

 After the birth/adoption

-Call your union to report your child's birth date and type of delivery if you have applied for a sick bank grant.
+Check box graphicSEIU members: Call your union to report your child's birth date and type of delivery if you have applied or will be applying for a sick bank grant.

 IMPORTANT!
-Remember that FMLA protection only applies to the first 60 duty days of leave.
+Remember that FMLA protection only covers those who meet the qualification criteria and only applies to the first 60 duty days of leave.
 The early or late arrival of your child may extend your leave past the 60 duty days protected by FMLA.
 Therefore, it is crucial that you submit revised paperwork to ERSC to establish your intentions.

 AND

-Attach a copy of your child's birth certificate or birth registration
+Check box graphicDownload a copy of your child's birth certificate or birth registration or mail them to ERSC

 OR

-Attach a copy of court document verifying adoption
+Check box graphicDownload a copy of the court document verifying the adoption or mail it to ERSC

 IMPORTANT!
 You have 60 calendar days following the birth or adoption of your child to enroll him or her in your employee benefits.
 If you do not complete enrollment within 60 calendar days, you must wait until a future Open Enrollment.